JesusMtnez/homelab/README.md

 Install or upgrade k3s cluster deployment using k3sup.

-### `nas` playbook

-Install and upgrade flexget setup in Synology DSM, along with minor requirements.

 ### `upgrade` playbook

-Upgrad DietPi systems using `apt` and `dietpi` upgrader.
+Upgrade DietPi systems using `apt` and `dietpi` upgrader.
+Upgrade DSM python installatio in Synology.

 ## Credits to: